wzir-23/Pythonista/README.md

 [1] https://www.omz-software.com/pythonista/

 ## ToDoNow
-Prepare a list in Reminders app by preparing each reminder with the string 'TDN: '.
-This program will return a random entry from that list.
+Add reminders in the Reminder app where each new reminder is prepended with 'TDN: '.
+When called, the program will return a random entry from that list.

 Example:
 TDN: Practice Italian